trlarkin/hard-hat/README.md

 I want to implement dependent types.
 Types can be made, these types are themselves governed by a language that allows the construction of new types at compile time.
-An example I hope to use is the `Matrix[r, c]` type, which takes in two Integers and then compile time checking will be able to enforce the proper matric multiplication.
-If a matrix has the same `r` and `c` then we will be able to find its eigenvalues for example.
+An example I hope to use is the `Matrix{Int, Int, type}` type, which takes in two Integers and then compile time checking will be able to enforce the proper matric multiplication.
+If a matrix has the same `Int`s then we will be able to find its eigenvalues for example.

 ### Conditionals